 The undergraduate civil engineering program provides a broad-based civil and environmental engineering education that builds off the Tickle College of Engineering’s engage Engineering Fundamentals Program.
 Courses in each of the major areas of civil and environmental engineering are offered at the junior and senior level.
 Through technical electives, students can gain a greater depth of knowledge in specializations of interest.
 Students desiring an even greater depth of knowledge in an area will typically pursue a master’s degree.

 For current civil engineering course descriptions and requirements, visit the UT Undergraduate Catalog.

 The courses of instruction in construction provide a basic understanding of the process needed to construct buildings, highways, bridges, and other structures.
 Special emphasis is placed on the efficient management of people, materials, and equipment.
 Graduates of this program are qualified for entry-level management positions in the construction industry, the nation’s largest employer.

-The undergraduate courses in Environmental Engineering emphasizes the design, construction, and management aspects of the discipline, focusing on the provision of safe drinking water in adequate quantities, the proper treatment and disposal of wastes, and the assurance of clean air, soil and water.
+The undergraduate courses in environmental engineering emphasize the design, construction, and management aspects of the discipline, focusing on the provision of safe drinking water in adequate quantities, the proper treatment and disposal of wastes, and the assurance of clean air, soil, and water.

 The undergraduate courses in geotechnical and materials (natural and advanced) engineering cover principles of soil mechanics, design of shallow foundations, shear strength of soils, soil-structure interactions, and materials of construction.
 Some of the courses emphasize the importance of laboratory testing to the understanding of engineering behavior of soils and construction materials by offering students hands-on experience.